 Who we are

-Everyday Lending Limited, trading as Everyday Loans, of Secure Trust House, Boston Drive, Bourne End, Buckinghamshire, SL8 5YS, is the data controller responsible for your personal data.
+Everyday Lending Limited, trading as Everyday Loans, 1st Floor North, 2 Dukes Meadow, Bourne End, Buckinghamshire, SL8 5XF, is the data controller responsible for your personal data.

-This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the General Data Protection Regulation 2016 (the “GDPR”).
+This notice sets out in clear and plain language our commitment to protecting and respecting your privacy and your data rights as required by the United Kingdom General Data Protection Regulation (the “UKGDPR”).
 If there is anything you do not understand after reading it please contact us using the details you will find below.

 Here is where we explain: